Solar flare: Post-eruption loops and arcades

-After the eruption of a solar flare, post-eruption loops made up of hot plasma begin to form across the neutral line separating regions of opposite magnetic polarity near the flare's source.
+After the eruption of a solar flare, post-eruption loops made of hot plasma begin to form across the neutral line separating regions of opposite magnetic polarity near the flare's source.
 These loops extend from the photosphere up into the corona and form along the neutral line at increasingly greater distances from the source as time progresses.
 The existence of these hot loops is thought to be continued by prolonged heating present after the eruption and during the flare's decay stage.

 In sufficiently powerful flares, typically of C-class or higher, the loops may combine to form an elongated arch-like structure known as a post-eruption arcade.
 These structures may last anywhere from multiple hours to multiple days after the initial flare.
 In some cases, dark sunward-traveling plasma voids known as supra-arcade downflows may form above these arcades.